Our Programme Offer

 Life Skills and Independence

-Communication skills, different ways to communicate effectively
+Communication skills and different ways to communicate effectively

 Planning a meal: budgeting for ingredients, shopping and paying for ingredients, cooking a meal, laying a table and serving a meal, clearing a table and washing up

-Personal hygiene routines : bathing, oral hygiene, washing hands
+Personal hygiene routines: bathing, oral hygiene, washing hands

 Sorting clothes for washing, using a washing machine, using a dryer, using an iron

-General upkeep :sweeping, hoovering, dusting, polishing, cleaning
+General household upkeep: sweeping, hoovering, dusting, polishing, cleaning

-Food hygiene course
+Food hygiene

-Health and Wellbeing
+Health and Welbeing

 Physical health : why it is important, consequences of an unhealthy lifestyle, benefits of a healthy lifestyle, taking part in different sports and activities